harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 *Current modal WebAuthn flow for a user with no local WebAuthn credentials.
 Whether it is the modal flow or the conditional flow, this may result in offering hybrid flow to the user.*

 ## API

+> Note from authors: We have received feedback suggesting that adding a value to the `mediation` enum might restrict use cases with some credential types.
+In particular, credentials such as FedCM or passwords have different client behaviour when the RP sets `mediation: "required"` vs `mediation: "optional"`.
+If we support combining those credentials with passkeys in `mediation: "immediate"`, RPs will have less control over non-passkey credential mediation on the associated UI than they currently do.
+There is ongoing discussion over whether a new field should be added.

 We propose a mediation type, `immediate` for `navigator.credentials.get()`.